pulumi/terraform-provider-aws/website/docs/r/redshift_security_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Redshift security group.
 * `description` - (Optional) The description of the Redshift security group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `ingress` - (Optional) A list of ingress rules.

 Ingress blocks support the following: